armanozak/snq/README.md

 - idx requires the source object as a first parameter. snq does not.
 - idx has a Babel plugin for replacing idx instances with conventional traversing in order to improve performance.
 Although it is not benchmarked yet, due to lack of reason checks, it is safe to say that snq is faster than idx.
 Thus, a Babel plugin could prove insignificant for snq.
 - snq is written in TypeScript and, unlike idx, it does not support Flow types.

-When [optional chaining operator](https://github.com/tc39/proposal-optional-chaining) finally lands, libraries like snq and idx may become redundant.

 ## Installation